 Step 9: Check Your Push Mower Belt

 Look at your belt.
-If your belt has a glazed appearance or it is worn, cracked, stretched or shredded, you must replace your push mower belt.
+If your belt has a glazed appearance or is worn, cracked, stretched, or shredded, you must replace your push mower belt.

 Step 10: Scrape the Deck & Check Your Mower Blade

 Flip your mower back on its side or back on its handle to gain access to the bottom of your push mower.
 Secure the handle so your mower doesn’t shift while removing the mower blade and scraping the deck.